avb279/avb279.github.io/README.md

 ---
 layout: default
-title: "About me"
+title: "My scientific background"
 ---

-Hello!
-My name is Alice Bourne.

-## Scientific background
+## My scientific background

 I have always enjoyed science.
 I have a range of personal interests from astronomy, to chemistry, to human biology.